Freetime Beer Co.

 Little did we know what was coming round the corner.

-This is the most disappointing thing I have experienced in my professional career & it was hard for us to decide when/how to restart production.
+It was hard for us to decide when/how to restart production.

-On a positive note, one batch of beer did survive 2020.
+One batch of beer did survive 2020.

 We started contract brewing, producing private label beers for venues in Wales.